 • Pricing: How much are competitors charging for their goods and services?

 • Target customer: What is your target market?
 Who are you trying to reach with your services?
+Consider pet owners and pet parents as your primary audience, and focus on how your brand as pet groomers will appeal to them.

 Describe how your new business will fit into this puzzle and emphasize your competitive advantage.
 For instance, you might have special training or experience at national dog shows, a prime location, or state-of-the-art equipment.
 Any feature that your business will have that competitors lack gives your business an edge in the market that can draw in more investors.
+Networking with local pet owners and participating in community events can help build brand awareness.

 Marketing and Advertising